 How does the accreditation process work?

-Accreditations are administered for us by Western Sydney University The College RTO (The College), a division of Western Sydney University.
+Accreditations are administered by the Stockbrokers and Financial Advisers Association (SAFAA).
 Enrolments close at 3.00pm every Monday Sydney time.

-- Candidate receives Welcome email from WSU The College on Tuesday with all accreditation information/materials
+- Candidate receives Welcome email from SAFAA on Tuesday with accreditation information/study materials.

 - Application to be an Online Supervisor (to be completed and returned by new Supervisors)